 A person may also experience symptoms in the rectum.
 Symptoms in the rectum may include:

 - pain or soreness

 A person can also experience chlamydia and gonorrhea in the throat.
-Most oral infections of this nature will have no symptoms, but a person may experience a sore throat.

 Symptoms specific to gonorrhea

 If a female has gonorrhea, they may experience vaginal bleeding between periods.

 For males, both chlamydia and gonorrhea can cause penile discharge.
 If gonorrhea is the cause, the discharge may be yellow, green, or white.

 If a person experiences gonorrhea in the rectum, they may experience anal itching and painful bowel movements.

 - Get treatment: Without treatment, the infection may cause complications.